-Expats moving to South Africa can look forward to finding plenty of reasonably-priced, comfortable housing options available to them.
-Whether you are relocating to Johannesburg, Cape Town, or anywhere else in the Rainbow Nation, rest assured that the range, quality and affordability of accommodation will make your adjustment to life on the African continent that much smoother, and easier to manage.
+Expats moving to South Africa can look forward to finding an abundance of reasonably priced, comfortable housing options.
+Whether relocating to Johannesburg, Cape Town or anywhere else in the country, the range, quality and affordability of accommodation will make adjusting to life on the African continent that much smoother.

 Renting property in South Africa

-The standard of accommodation in South Africa varies in direct proportion to your income bracket – but is generally quite high.
-On the whole, houses are certainly more spacious than in most European countries, and it is not uncommon to find relatively inexpensive properties boasting big gardens and swimming pools.
-The South African institution of 'braaiing' ensures that most properties will have at least some kind of outdoor entertainment area.
-Air conditioning is considered a bit of a luxury in South Africa, while indoor heating is virtually non-existent.
+The standard of accommodation in South Africa varies in direct proportion to income but is generally quite high.
+On the whole, houses are more spacious than in most European countries, and finding relatively inexpensive properties with big gardens and swimming pools isn't uncommon.
+The South African institution of braaiing (barbecuing) ensures that most properties have some kind of outdoor entertainment area.
+Air conditioning and indoor heating are reserved for the wealthy.

 Buying property in South Africa

-Attracted by the competitive property rates, and enormous investment potential, many expats – especially those who plan to spend a few years in the country – end up buying property in South Africa.
+Attracted by competitive property rates and enormous investment potential, many expats – especially those planning to stay for a few years – end up buying property in South Africa.